 But when we’re duly white-washed, being dead,

 Wilfred Owen was an officer in the British Army during the First World War.
-Growing up, he was heavily influenced by the Bible, which counts for the heavy presence of religious imagery in most of his poems, and in later years, he developed a fascination with poetry, in particularly Keats and Shelly.
+Growing up, he was heavily influenced by the Bible, which counts for the heavy presence of religious imagery in most of his poems, and in later years, he developed a fascination with poetry, particularly with John Keats’ poetry and the poems of P.B.
+Shelley.
 Throughout the majority of the war, Wilfred Owen fought on the front, and he brings forth several events of his service out in his poetry.
 He enlisted in the ‘Artists’ Rifles’ in 1915, and left for France on 29 December, held by the promise that the war would be over as quickly.